A tummy tuck — also known as abdominoplasty — is a cosmetic surgical procedure to improve the appearance of the abdomen.

 Your bed will be positioned to keep your upper body slightly raised and your knees at an angle for the first few days after surgery.
 Members of your health care team will also help you walk as early as the first day after a tummy tuck to help prevent the formation of blood clots.

-You'll likely feel moderate pain, which will initially be controlled by intravenous pain medication.
+You'll likely feel moderate pain, which will be controlled by pain medication.
 It's normal to have swelling in the surgical area for about six weeks.
 In some cases, swelling might take up to three months to resolve.
-Drains might be left in place for a week or two after surgery.
+Drains might be left in place for several days after surgery.
 Your doctor or a member of your health care team will show you how to empty and care for your drains.
-You might need to continue taking an antibiotic and anticoagulant for 10 days after your tummy tuck.
+You might need to continue taking an antibiotic as long as the drains are in place.
+Your surgeon also might prescribe an anticoagulant for several days after your tummy tuck.

 You'll wear a supportive abdominal garment (abdominal binder) for about six weeks after your tummy tuck.
 This will help prevent fluid buildup and provide abdominal support while you heal.
 Your doctor will explain how to care for your scar.

-For the first three months after a tummy tuck, you'll need to take care when moving and avoid positions that strain your incision line — such as quickly bending at the waist — to prevent the re-opening of the wound.
+For the first six weeks after a tummy tuck, you'll need to take care when moving and avoid positions that strain your incision line — such as quickly bending at the waist — to prevent the reopening of the wound.
 In addition, you'll need to schedule follow-up visits with your doctor for the next year.

 By removing excess skin and fat and restoring your abdominal wall, a tummy tuck can give your abdomen a more toned appearance.